GargAnshul008/Office-Networking-Platform/README.md

 will use a database system to manage all the application data.
 Your application should include elements of social networks (users have friends, relationships, posts to other users, etc) , multimedia content (photos, videos, etc) and location services
 (maps).

-More specifically, your system should support the following three aspects.
+More specifically, your system should support the following three aspects:

 ### First
 Users who have signed up for a service should be able to post content, such as a profile, post entries (also called notes or postings), and some multi-media items such as photos, audio or video, which will be made accessible via a page on the site that is created for that user.